Paravalve User's Guide

 Straw cut guide

 There is no need to cut your straw if using the Paravalve 2.0 straw with the 48 oz Nalgene Silo bottle.
 Most other bottles will need to have the straw cut to match the bottle depth.
-If you cut off too much, you won't be able to get all the liquid out using the straw.
+If you cut off too much, you won't be able to get all the liquid out using the straw, but it will otherwise work fine.
 If you don't cut off enough, the bottom of the straw will press against the bottom of the bottle and it will interfere with the free flow of liquid up the straw.
 Use this guide and any sharp knife to get the correct length for your bottle:

 When done, the bottom opening of the straw should float just above the bottom of your bottle as shown below:

 Not all bottles are the same: The shape of the bottom of your bottle may require an adjustment to your straw length.
 If you meet a lot of resistance when trying to suck on the spout, your straw may be too long and pressing against the bottom of the bottle, preventing free flow.
 You can test this by unscrewing the lid and sucking on the spout with the lid loosely on the bottle - this should pull the straw opening away from the bottom of the bottle, allowing it to sip freely.
 To address this case, trim the straw by 1/8" and retest.]